Practical tips for relaxation, connection, and meditation

 As you breathe, notice that the air getting in is colder than the air getting out.

-Pay attention how your belly presses against your clothing.
+Pay attention to how your belly presses against your clothing.

 Observe what muscles are involved